 a) your Spoken English item, and

-b) in a single unedited ‘take’, a performance of one tune from each list 1) and 2) in the audition requirements, plus a performance of an original composition/arrangement by you – as explained in item 3) of the audition requirements section below.
+b) in a single unedited ‘take’, three pieces: a performance of one tune from each list 1) and 2) in the audition requirements, plus a performance of an original composition/arrangement by you – as explained in item 3) of the audition requirements section below.
 We do not accept audio-only recordings.

 Stage 1 – video audition

-You should submit your spoken English item, and an unedited single-take video of your performance of one item from each list as outlined below, performing with a live group or a playalong/minus-one backing track if necessary.
+You should submit your spoken English item, and an unedited single-take video which includes your performance of one item from each list as outlined below, performing with a live group or a playalong/minus-one backing track if necessary.
 Various playalong options are available for this, including the series published by Jamey Aebersold, as well as various options for Apps such as “iReal Pro”.
 Vocalists – use the same lists but you can change the key to fit your voice.

 Examples of the expected form would be to play the melody (“theme/head”) on the first chorus, take two choruses solo approx on the sequence and be prepared to play the theme out to finish.
 For the ballad half a chorus or one chorus of improvisation is sufficient.

 VOCALISTS sing the theme and take two improvised choruses, just as the instrumentalists do.